Modern Slavery Act Statement

-During 2016/17 the Board has reviewed and approved our Adult &Child Safeguarding Policy.
+During 2017/18 the Board received safeguarding training and has reviewed and approved both the Adult and Child Safeguarding Policies.
 We have an on-going, regularly updated, training programme for all relevant staff in relation to safeguarding issues.

-bpha encourages all individuals to raise any concerns that they may have about the conduct of others in the organisation or the way in which bpha is run through its Whisteblowing Policy, which has been updated during 2016/17 to refer specifically to modern slavery.
+bpha encourages all individuals to raise any concerns that they may have about the conduct of others in the organisation or the way in which bpha is run through its Whistleblowing Policy.

 In our supply chain